What is a divorce?

-Along with a petition, the petitioner must file a certificate of residency that says one or both parties live in the county where the petition is filed.
-If there are children involved, petitioner also must file a certificate regarding pending child support proceedings and existing support orders, and a Uniform Child Custody Jurisdiction and Enforcement Act affidavit regarding pending custody or parenting time proceedings and where the children have lived for the last five years.
+If there are children involved, Petitioner also must file a certificate regarding pending child support proceedings and existing support orders, and a Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) affidavit regarding pending custody or parenting time proceedings and where the children have lived for the last five years.
 Other documents may be required during the case if the respondent files a response.

 How are parties notified?

-If the parties are not co-petitioners, the respondent must be “served” with a copy of the petition.
-This means that respondent is given a copy of the petition that was filed with the court and a summons.
+If the parties are not co-petitioners, after the petition is filed, the respondent must be “served” with a copy of the petition.
+This means that Respondent is given a copy of the petition that was filed with the court and a summons.
 The respondent can agree to sign an “acceptance of service” that says he or she has received the petition.
-Otherwise, the sheriff or another adult who meets the legal requirements must give respondent copies of the papers.
-If petitioner or the sheriff or process server cannot find respondent, petitioner may ask the court to allow respondent to be served by publishing a notice in a newspaper or posting at the courthouse or another means of alternate service.
+Otherwise, the sheriff or another adult who meets the legal requirements must give Respondent copies of the papers.
+If Petitioner or the sheriff or process server cannot find Respondent, Petitioner may ask the court to allow Respondent to be served by publishing a notice in a newspaper or posting at the courthouse or another means of alternate service.

 Do we need a reason to get divorced?